 Health and Maintenance-Related AIT

-Health-related AITs, such as Combat Medic training, typically last 16 weeks.
+Health-related AITs, such as Combat Medic training, typically last around 16 weeks.

-Maintenance programs can range from 13 to 23 weeks, depending on the specialty.
+Maintenance programs can range from 13 to 23 weeks, contingent on the specialty.

 - Emergency medical procedures